Hero background

 - Ongoing support from the local team

-The Program House is much more than just a place to stay: it's a meeting point between cultures, where you can forge friendships, share stories from the day and feel part of a small international community.
+The Program House is more than just a place to sleep: it's where cultures meet, friendships form, and you can swap stories from the day and feel part of a small international community.

-The safety of our participants is our top priority.
-All programmes in Kathmandu are structured to ensure a welcoming and protected environment, both in the schools where you'll be working and in the Program House where you'll be staying.
+Your safety is our priority.
+Every programme in Kathmandu is set up to give you a welcoming, well-supported environment, both at the schools where you'll be working and at the Program House where you'll be staying.

 🔹 High safety standards

-We work with reliable schools and communities that are experienced in hosting travellers from around the world.
-The Program House is located in a quiet neighbourhood, with lockable rooms, safes and a constant local team presence.
-Our partners welcome hundreds of international volunteers every year — from young adults to senior participants — and are well equipped to handle this diversity.
+We work with trusted schools and communities used to hosting volunteers from around the world.
+The Program House is in a quiet area, with lockable rooms, lockboxes and the local team always around.
+Our partners host hundreds of international volunteers every year, from young students to older participants, and are well used to that mix.

-From arrival to the end of your experience, you can count on continuous support from our local staff, available to help even in the evenings or at weekends.
-The our team will also always be reachable via WhatsApp for any need.
+From your arrival through to the end of the experience, you can count on our local staff, evenings and weekends included.
+Our UK team is also reachable on WhatsApp whenever you need us.

-On your first day you'll attend an orientation session that will give you all the essential information on culture, behaviour and safety.
-In addition, before departure you'll receive a detailed guide with practical tips to make the most of your project.
+On your first day you'll join an orientation session covering the basics on culture, behaviour and safety.
+Before you travel, you'll also get a detailed pack with practical tips for getting the most out of the project.

-✔ Avoid going out alone at night in isolated or poorly lit areas
+✔ Avoid going out on your own at night in quiet or poorly lit areas

-💡 The goal is to provide you with a safe and welcoming environment so that you can focus on what truly matters: living a meaningful and enriching experience.
+💡 Our aim is to give you a safe, welcoming setting, so you can focus on what really matters: living a meaningful and worthwhile experience.

 🧭 Orientation day